yunwilliamyu/opal/readme.txt

     follow the following pipeline.
 To duplicate the experiment we ran for Opal in Figure 3 of our paper on the A1 dataset, you'll want to do the following:

+    We will start with:
+        data/A1/train/A1.train.fasta: each Fasta entry in the file is a genome data/A1/train/A1.train.taxid: each line corresponds to the taxid of the fasta entries

+        data/A1/test/A1.test.fasta: each Fasta entry is a read to be classified data/A1/test/A1.test.taxid: each line is the ground-truth taxid.
+Obviously, we only have the ground truth because this is a benchmark.

     Create output directory:
         mkdir out_dir

+    Train on the given genomes, drawing fragments of length 200, and setting coverage=15.
         ./opal.py train data/A1/train out_dir/2model -c15 -r --frag-length=200

+    Predict on the test data:
         ./opal.py predict out_dir/2model data/A1/test out_dir/3predict -r

+    Evaluate the predicted assignments:
         ./opal.py eval data/A1/test/A1.test.taxid out_dir/3predict/test.fragments-db.preds.taxid

+    For other evaluations (e.g. F1-score), the predicted taxids are just in the file out_dir/3predict/test.fragments-db.preds.taxid
+    So they can be compared using whatever accuracy measure we desire.

+    Note that the results may differ slightly from the paper itself because of both updates to the code since running our original experiments and the randomness involved in the training process.

+    Also, the training process can be extremely slow, and can take many hours.
+    This is of course why we provide the much faster commands above for playing with the code.

 3. Usage: opal.py assumes it lives in the current directory structure, but can be symlinked elsewhere.